-- a. predominantly medium and high intensity residential uses with some limited ground floor convenience retail and cafe uses; and - b. maximum development yields for this precinct are expected to be in the order of : - Retail up to 100m GFA; and - approximately 200 residential dwellings.
+- a. is located a minimum 30m from the property boundary of the adjoining residential development located to the south of the precinct; - b. predominantly medium and high intensity residential uses with some limited ground floor convenience retail and cafe uses; and - c. maximum development yields for this precinct are expected to be in the order of 23: - Retail up to 100m2 GFA; and - approximately 200 residential dwellings.